BeehiveForum/BeehiveForum/docs/readme.txt

 As you can see the main distribution contains a docs and forum folder.
 The main forum folder, which actually contains the Beehive Forum files, itself contains several more folders with relevant files in them.
-If they are not extracted in the right place subsequently uploading them to your server in this incorrect order will result in your Beehive Forum working incorrectly or not at all.
+If they are not extracted into the right place subsequently uploading them to your server will result in your Beehive Forum not working.

 1.2.2 Database setup
 ====================

+There are several different ways you can create a database for your Beehive Forum to live in.
+Some hosts will may provide an administrative control panel such as CPanel or Plesk, others may offer direct access to phpMyAdmin.
+If available you may also use a program like SQLYog or even the MySQL CLI client.

-To set up the database, use something like phpMyAdmin or SQLYog, or direct MySQL if you have the access and the know-how, to create a database for your forum to live in.
-Take note of the database name, as you will need it when you run the install script.
+Use which ever you're most comfortable with.
+All you need to remember to do is to take note of the database name, and any applicable user credentials, as you will need them when you come to run the Beehive Forum installer.

-Beehive Forum would prefer its very own database, but if you can't provide that it should work in an existing one.
+Beehive Forum would prefer it if you could provide it with its very own database, and separate user credentials to use, but if you can't provide them it should work in an existing one so long as there are no conflicting table names.

 1.2.3 MySQL permissions
 =======================